abpframework/abp/docs/en/Blob-Storing.md

 ### About Naming the BLOBs

 Naming BLOBs has not a forcing rule.
-A BLOB name is just a string.
+A BLOB name is just a string that is unique per container.
 However, different storage providers may conventionally implement some practices.
 For example, the [File System Provider](Blob-Storing-File-System.md) use directory separator (`/`) and file extensions in your BLOB name (if your blob name is `images/common/x.png` then it is saved as `x.png` in the `images/common` folder of the root container folder).

 ## Configuring the Containers

 Containers should be configured before using them.
-The most fundamental configuration is to select a BLOB storage provider (see the "*BLOB Storage Providers*" section above).
+The most fundamental configuration is to **select a BLOB storage provider** (see the "*BLOB Storage Providers*" section above).

 `AbpBlobStoringOptions` is the [options class](Options.md) to configure the containers.
+You can configure the options inside the `ConfigureServices` method of your [module](Module-Development-Basics.md).

 ### Configure a Single Container